 Numerous Chamas are centered around finance as their core of existence.
-These Chamas are purposely fabricated to reach financial goals and that individuals could not do alone.
-This includes investing in real estate, purchasing farms, buying pieces of land.
-Digitally they may also investing in the stock market, or crypto currencies.
+These Chamas are purposely fabricated to reach financial goals that individuals could not do alone.
+This includes investing in real estate, purchasing farms, and buying pieces of land.
+Digitally they may also be investing in the stock market, or cryptocurrencies.
 Chamas have also faced difficulties in the past.
 Not because they did not have sufficient funds, but because they lacked knowledge and discipline.
 For this reason, critics prove Chamas work if they evade this.

 One should create a Chama with at least a member that has a financial background.
 It requires the rest of the members to chip in and help the Chama grow.
 Each member should also incorporate some financial education and educate members.
 This will help make sure that members can keep up with the state of their investments.